-Taiwan's TSMC to help train German students for semiconductor careers
+Taiwan's TSMC To Help Train German Students For Semiconductor Careers

 The first students are expected in February 2024, according to TSMC.

-Market research has shown a demand for more than one million skilled workers in the chip industry, said Lora Ho, TSMC's senior vice president of human resources.
+Market research has shown a demand for more than 1 million skilled workers in the chip industry, said Lora Ho, TSMC's senior vice president of human resources.

 "We are preparing in advance for the shortage of talents that may come shortly and strengthening semiconductor education is the most critical way to resolve the global shortage of technical talents."